MysteryPancake/Houdini-VBD/README.md

   - [ ] Make neighbours loop parallel
   - [ ] Stop everything exploding all the time
 - [ ] Touch grass

+## BREAKING NEWS: Otis Solver!

+You heard it here first!
+The [new Otis solver](https://www.sidefx.com/docs/houdini/nodes/sop/otissolver.html) in Houdini 21 also uses Vertex Block Descent!

+In the spirit of this project (and not getting sued) I won't steal anything from it for now.

+Funnily enough, most of their code is identical to mine!
+They even use a 9x9 matrix for tets!
+SideFX if you're reading this, check my version history :)

+SideFX made some nice improvements for stability, including a new method for approximating the hessian.
+They also run it in chunks of 16 for some reason.

+They even added correct collision handling based on how VBD did it!
+Hopefully I still have time to update to AVBD collisions before they do.

 ## What's Vertex Block Descent?